 - grants to a limited number of National Institutes to support ongoing operations;

-- the Promotion of Excellence in Learning and Teaching in Higher Education provides funding for initiatives to improve and recognise teaching and learning;
+- the Promotion of Excellence in Learning and Teaching in Higher Education provides funding for initiatives to improve and recognise teaching and learning (this program ceased on 1 January 2018);

 - the Superannuation Program provides supplementary funding to eligible higher education providers to cover certain superannuation expenses for staff;